• Skip to main content

 Defending Your Freedom Against DUI Charges

 In Colorado, penalties for DUI are very serious.
-They can include driver’s license suspension, hefty fines, substance abuse treatment programs, and even jail time.
+They can include driver’s license suspension, hefty fines, substance abuse treatment programs, community service, and even jail time, and repeat offenders may even face felony DUI charges and harsher penalties.

 Having a DUI conviction and a criminal history can haunt you for a long time.
 You could…

-- Lose custody of your kids in a divorce.
+• Lose custody of your kids in a divorce, especially in cases involving domestic violence allegations.

-With a DUI, there is too much at stake to go through the process on your own.
-Boulder DUI attorney Janene McCabe is an expert litigator who will represent your interests from start to finish.
-Janene has dedicated her career to defending these types of criminal charges and can help you resolve your DUI case as quickly and painlessly as possible.
+A DUI may impact your driving privileges, and there is too much at stake to go through the legal process on your own.
+Boulder DUI lawyer Janene McCabe is an expert litigator and experienced DUI defense attorney who will represent your interests from start to finish.
+As a seasoned Boulder criminal defense lawyer with extensive experience in criminal law, Janene has dedicated her career to defending these types of criminal charges and can help you resolve your DUI case as quickly and painlessly as possible with legal counsel and defense.

 Driving Under the Influence (DUI) Definition